ferrocene/ferrocene/ferrocene/doc/specification/src/values.rst

 :t:`constant initializer`.

 :dp:`fls_LmPbrh0Cba8g`
-The representation of the value of a :t:`constant initializer` or :t:`static initializer` must only contain bytes with :t:`provenance` where all bytes of some original :t:`pointer` are in the correct order.
+The :t:`representation` of the :t:`value` of a :t:`constant initializer` or :t:`static initializer` must only contain bytes with :t:`provenance` where all bytes of some original :t:`pointer` are in the correct order.

 :dp:`fls_nwgIMLkvD2Ol`
 :dt:`Provenance` is the memory that a :t:`pointer` has permission to access, the timespan during which it can acesss that memory, and if it can access the memory for writes.